wpexpertsio/password-protected/readme.txt

 [Live Demo](https://tastewp.com/new/?pre-installed-plugin-slug=password-protected)

-Do you want to password protect your WordPress site to secure WordPress pages, posts, categories, etc?
-If so, then you need to install ✨**the Password Protected plugin**✨.
+Do you want to secure your WordPress site, to password protect pages, posts, WooCommerce categories, etc.❓ If so, then you need to install ✨**the Password Protected plugin**✨.

-Password Protected is a robust password protection plugin for WordPress that empowers you to secure your WordPress categories, posts, WooCommerce products, and even WordPress login (wp-admin) page with unparalleled ease.
+Password Protected is a robust password protection plugin for WordPress that empowers you to password protect posts, WordPress categories, WooCommerce products, and even WordPress login (wp-admin) page with unparalleled ease.

 Additionally, you can secure the password protected screen from WordPress attacks such as a WordPress brute force attack with the limit login feature.

 Therefore, the [Password Protected WordPress plugin](https://passwordprotectedwp.com/) ensures comprehensive security, covering everything from WordPress pages to WooCommerce products, all with a user-friendly interface.